 2013: I started to experience a great deal of pain and other disturbances within my intestines and lower abdomen.
 Multiple symptoms lead me to have an iodine test, which resulted in specialists discovering that I had a multi-nodular thyroid goitre.

 I hit my low in the end of 2016.
 I was so depressed that I would curl up in bed and cry for hours at a time.
 Horrific thoughts and feelings followed me everywhere.
 My hair was falling out, my skin was peeling, I had no energy whatsoever, my abdomen would bloat so severely that I had a walk-in doctor think I was 6-months pregnant, I was getting sick all the time, my stomach and intestines constantly hurt and I truly believed that I was going to die.
 I was told that all of these symptoms were a result from my anxiety and depression.
 However, I knew something was wrong with me.
 I knew that something was causing my anxiety and depression, and not the other way around.
 I have never felt so lost and scared as I did during those months.
-I decided to go off the birth control pill that I had been on, which helped with my depression (and it was not helping at all with my growing cysts anyway).
+I decided to go off the birth control pill that I had been on, which helped with my depression (and it was not helping with my growing cysts anyway).
 I decided that as a last resort I was going to pay to see a naturopath.
 I brought a 2-inch thick binder full of all of my previous tests and blood-work and in a very short time my naturopath had put the entire puzzle together.
-She sent me for a detailed blood allergy test – it came back saying I was highly allergic to dairy, gluten (both of which I knew already) but also nuts, seeds, all grains, legumes, eggs, soy, potatoes and corn.
+She sent me for a detailed blood allergy test – it came back saying I was highly allergic to dairy, gluten (both of which I knew already) but also highly sensitive to nuts, seeds, grains, legumes, eggs, soy, potatoes and corn.
 All of these foods were causing high amounts of inflammation in my body.
 She told me that these were the allergies that she would normally see in someone with an autoimmune disease, hence, I started my strict Autoimmune Paleo AIP diet.
-She also thought that with all my other symptoms that I might have Endometriosis.
+She also thought that with all my other symptoms that I might have endometriosis.
 I quit eating all of those foods cold turkey – I felt a difference the next day.
 However, I was still not feeling 100%, so she told me to set up an appointment with a gynecologist, and so I did.

 2017: I had such immense pain almost all of the time in my abdomen and lower back.
 I had developed an unusual lump on the left side of my abdomen that had a burning sensation if I pressed hard enough on it.
 I went for an ultrasound and I was told that I had a hernia.
-5 months later I saw a physician specializing in hernias.
+Five months later I saw a physician specializing in hernias.
 She told me that she didn’t think it was a hernia and to try hot compresses because it was probably a strained muscle.
 I had to be very firm with her and I finally convinced her that she should refer me for an MRI.
 I was put on the end of a long waiting list and months later I had an MRI.
 A week later the hernia surgeon called me and said “Well, there is no evidence of a hernia, however I think I know what was causing the hernia sensation.
 There is a significant cyst in that area, as well as several others in your abdomen.
-You need to make an appointment with another specialist to get this removed as soon as possible, this is a severe case and I believe it is Endometriosis.”
+You need to make an appointment with another specialist to get this removed as soon as possible, this is a severe case and I believe it is endometriosis.”
 There was that word again.
 Luckily, my gynecologist appointment I had made nearly a year ago was a few days later.
-I told my gynecologist all of my symptoms and she said she was confident that I had endometriosis and she gave me a form to sign for the Laparoscopic surgery.
+I told my gynecologist all of my symptoms and she said she was confident that I had endometriosis and she gave me a form to sign for the laparoscopic surgery.
 I was then put on another waiting list, however once the MRI was sent to her, I had a surgery date set up within two months.

 WHAT CAUSES ENDOMETRIOSIS

-There are multiple theories on what causes Endometriosis.
-The body is a very complex system and difficult to understand.
+There are multiple theories on what causes endometriosis.
+The body is a very complex system and difficult to fully understand.
 However research has shown that exposure to dioxins, found in synthetic chemicals, is directly related to causing endometriosis to develop.
 These toxins are commonly found in pesticides, herbicides, all plastics, paint, fire retardants and some industrial oils.
 These chemicals are widely and continually distributed in the environment – and with the increased use of these chemicals, there has been an increase in the amount and severity of Endometriosis. it is clear, now more than ever, that they have negative impacts on the environment, humans and animals and the use of them must be limited or discontinued completely.

 Pesticides, herbicides, plastics, flame retardants and pharmaceuticals all have one thing in common, they are all Endocrine Disruptors.
 Endocrine disruptors are chemicals, usually synthetic chemicals, that impact the endocrine system at very low levels of exposure.
 These endocrine disruptors are absorbed into the human body by the intestines, respiratory system and skin.
 These endocrine disruptors are also distributed to the fetus during pregnancy through the bloodstream and afterward through breast milk (dioxins bioaccumulate in the body).
 Endocrine disruptors severely impact the developing fetus and young children the most, as humans are most sensitive during their developmental stages.
 The damage caused cannot be undone.
 Endocrine Disruptors mimic estrogen, have negative impacts on hormone levels, development & sexual characteristics, cause low reproduction rates or infertility, cause an impaired immune system, forms of cancer, and endometriosis.